microsoft/mdatp-devicecontrol/Printer Protection Samples/Default Deny - custom policy2.md

    1. Click on "+ Edit Entry"
-   1. Enter *Default Printer Allow* for the name
+   1. Enter *Default Deny* for the name

+   1. Select *Deny* from "Type"
+   1. Select *None* from "Options"
+   1. Select *Print* from "Access mask"

+   1. Add another entry.
+Click on "+ Add"

-   1. Select *Allow* from "Type"
+   1. Select *Audit Denied* from "Type"
-   1. Select *Disable* from "Options"
+   1. Select *Show notification and Send event* from "Options"
    1. Select *Print* from "Access mask"